USSSA 2020 Bat Standard & Rule Changes

 "After Much collaboration with our manufacturing partners, USSSA will be transitioning to a new bat testing lab.
 USSSA has formed a strategic partnership with NTS Chesapeake to validate bats for USSSA Slow Pitch and Baseball Programs.
 This partnership will provide our participation and manufacturing partners assurance that USSSA is dedicated to growth through game integrity.

 In correlation with the new lab we will be rolling out new bat stamps to signify testing under the new Standards and Protocols developed by the USSSA Bat Committee.
 This process involved months of testing with current USSSA certified bats.
 Slow Pitch bats certified under the new standards will have an initial retail launch on June 1, 2020.
-Bats with the 2012 USSSA stamp will be grandfathered in until July 1, 2021.
+Bats with the 2012 USSSA stamp will be grandfathered in until July, 1 2021.
 On July 1, 2021, bats with a compression of 240 lbs or greater will be eligible for use on the field of play.
-This will provide participants with 23 months to use current stamped bats.

 USSSA Baseball bat certification will also transition to NTS.
 There are no foreseeable changes to Standards in Baseball; however, there will be a new USSSA baseball stamp.
 There will be no grandfathering stop date on old stamp bats, as the new stamp will only denote the bat has been certified by NTS." - Brian Wegman

 New USSSA Bat Stamp: USSSA is transitioning their bat testing to a new facility, NTS Chesapeake.
 There will be a New USSSA Baseball Bat Stamp in 2020 to denote which bats are tested by NTS.
 The bat standard is NOT changing, only the stamp and ALL Current Bats will be grandfathered in with no stop date.